|

 What's New?

-This does not include time spent studying the kit manual and deciding how to approach things, writing emails to the Pipistrel
+time spent studying the kit manual and deciding how to approach things, writing emails to the Pipistrel factory, unpacking

-factory, unpacking and inventorying parts, updating my builder's log and maintaining this web site.
+and inventorying parts, updating my builder's log and maintaining this web site.

 Pipistrel Builders Information Exchange